What is the Saver’s Credit?

 Keep in mind, a credit is way better than a tax deduction.
 A deduction just reduces the amount of your income that’s subject to taxes, but a credit actually cuts your tax bill dollar for dollar.

-The IRS gives you several tax-advantaged options for saving for retirement — and taking advantage of the saver’s credit.
+The IRS gives you several tax-advantaged options for saving for retirement — and taking advantage of the Saver’s Credit.

-In addition to a 401(k), you can contribute to a traditional or Roth IRA, a SIMPLE IRA, 403(b) plan (for certain employees of public schools and tax-exempt organizations) or through the Thrift Savings Plan, which is open to federal employees and members of the uniformed services.
+In addition to a 401(k), you can contribute to a traditional or Roth IRA, a SIMPLE IRA, 403(b) plan (for certain employees of public schools and tax-exempt organizations) or through a Thrift Savings Plan, which is open to federal employees and members of the uniformed services.

-The IRS also extends the saver’s credit to Americans with ABLE accounts, which are savings plans for people with disabilities.
+The IRS also extends the Saver’s Credit to Americans with ABLE accounts, which are savings plans for people with disabilities.

 The cutoff for many tax breaks is the end of the calendar year.
-For example, any donations to charity that you write off on your 2021 return must have been made during 2021.
+For example, any donations to charity that you write off on your 2022 return must have been made during 2022.
 Makes sense, right?